adorosario/openai-realtime-with-customgpt-poc/README.md

-# CustomGPT with Twilio Voice and the OpenAI Realtime API (Python)
+# OpenAI Realtime API with CustomGPT RAG and Twilio Voice

-This application demonstrates how to use Python, [Twilio Voice](https://www.twilio.com/docs/voice) and [Media Streams](https://www.twilio.com/docs/voice/media-streams), and [OpenAI's Realtime API](https://platform.openai.com/docs/) to make a phone call to speak with an CustomGPT.
+This application demonstrates how to use [Twilio Voice](https://www.twilio.com/docs/voice) and [Media Streams](https://www.twilio.com/docs/voice/media-streams), and [OpenAI's Realtime API](https://platform.openai.com/docs/) to make a phone call to speak with an [CustomGPT RAG](https://customgpt.ai/) Knowledgebase.

 The application opens websockets with the OpenAI Realtime API and Twilio, and sends voice audio from one to the other to enable a two-way conversation.
+It uses OpenAI's function calling to call CustomGPT to get the ground-truth information from the RAG (retrieval augmented generation).

 See [here](https://www.twilio.com/en-us/voice-ai-assistant-openai-realtime-api-python) for a tutorial overview of the code.